mattlokk/PSOBB_Mag_Feeder/README.md

 **usage**

-ctrl-J to start the script
+ctrl-J to start feeding
-ctrl-P to pause the script
+ctrl-P to pause/unpause the script
-ctrl-E to end the script
+ctrl-E to exit the application

  - Start with your inventory completely empty of items, and when your mag is hungry.
  - Recommend using [Magatama](https://www.pioneer2.net/community/threads/magatama-a-modern-mag-planner-calculator-beta-9.4552/) to plan your mag builds